Pioreactor/docs.pioreactor/developer-guide/04-Automations/02-writing-automations-1.md

 3. External programs or apps can monitor and update settings this way, too.

+### Adding the automation to the UI

+To add your automation to the UI so it appears in the automation drop-down, follow the the steps [here](/developer-guide/adding-plugins-to-ui#adding-a-custom-automation-to-the-drop-down-of-automations).

 ### Extensions of our custom automation

-Below are some extensions, with additions highlighted
+Below are some extensions, with additions highlighted.

 #### Dynamic volume exchanged